 You can feed up to 6 people with this recipe, so each serving is 15 cents.

-Or you can feed my 3 small boys, because they are part locust.
+Or you can feed my 3 small boys the same amount of potatoes in one sitting, because they are part locust.

 Make-Ahead Home Fries